some-evil-kitty/jenstuff/README.md

 Radius of spread in meters.

 jen_artilleryDelay = 2;
-Delay between calling in artillery and artillery ammo being spawned.
+Delay between shots of a barrage.

 Reinsert: